Electron Tunneling Spectroscopy of the Anisotropic Kitaev Quantum Spin Liquid Sandwiched with Superconductors

 From Fig.~\ref{fig:state7}(a)-(d), the single-particle DC differential conductance spectrums of the SC junction, $G_{tot}$ and $G_{z(x,y)}$, show the distinct different characters in the four quantum phases.
 To clearly see the dynamical behaviors of $G_{tot}$ in present anisotropic Kitaev layer, we first describe the bias voltage dependence of $G_{z(x,y)}$.
 When $K_{Z}=1.8$, as seen in Fig.~\ref{fig:state7}(a), contrast with the dynamical spin susceptibility in Fig.~\ref{fig:state4}(a), the threshold of the conductance $G_{x(y)}$ is modulated up to about $3.2$, {\it i.e.} $\Delta_{t}+2\Delta$.
-This arises from that the electrons at the bottom of the SC gap in the right lead need a high enough bias potential $eV=\Delta+\Delta+\Delta_{t}$ to overcome the right and left SC gaps and total QSL gap of the central layer along the $X$-($Y$-) bond, and finally reach to the empty state of the top of the SC gap in the left lead.
-When $eV > 2\Delta+\Delta_{t}$, with the open of the channel of the Majorana bond state, the conductance $G_{x(y)}$ start to rise rapidly and go up to a sharp peak at about $4.5$; this peak corresponds to the interaction peak of the dynamical spin correlation around $2.5$ shown in Fig.~\ref{fig:state4}(a), and results from the dynamical creation of the Majorana fermions (or spinon) interacting with the NN two gauge fluxes in the virtual transition.
-Soon afterwards, a remarkable dip have been observed at about $5.6$, which is associated with the dip of dynamical spectrum around $3.6$ and due to the van Hove singularities of the density of states (DOS) of the Majorana dispersive band.
-Finally, the single-particle conductance approaches to a constant after the upper edge at about $8$ due to Majorana dispersive band around $6$.
-Thus, the features of the single-particle DC differential conductance spectrums $G_{x(y)}$ in Fig.~\ref{fig:state7}(a)correspond to those of the dynamical spin susceptibility one-to-one in Fig.~\ref{fig:state4}(a).
+This arises from the fact that the electrons at the bottom of the SC gap in the right lead need a high enough bias potential $eV=\Delta+\Delta+\Delta_{t}$ to overcome the right and left SC gaps and total QSL gap of the central layer along the $X$-($Y$-) bond, and finally reach the empty state on the top of the SC gap in the left lead.
+When $eV > 2\Delta+\Delta_{t}$, with the open of the channel of the Majorana bond state, the conductance $G_{x(y)}$ starts to rise rapidly and goes up to a sharp peak at about $4.5$.
+This peak corresponds to the interaction peak of the dynamical spin correlation around $2.5$ shown in Fig.~\ref{fig:state4}(a), and results from the dynamical creation of the Majorana fermions (or spinon) interacting with the NN two gauge fluxes in the virtual transition.
+Soon afterwards, a remarkable dip have been observed at about $5.6$, which is associated with the dip of dynamical spectrum around $3.6$ and due to the van Hove singularities of the DOS of the Majorana dispersive band.
+Finally, the single-particle conductance approaches to a constant after the upper edge at about $8$ due to the one of Majorana dispersive band around $6$.
+Hence, the features of the single-particle DC differential conductance spectrums $G_{x(y)}$ in Fig.~\ref{fig:state7}(a)correspond to those of the dynamical spin susceptibility one-to-one in Fig.~\ref{fig:state4}(a).